 RENO, Nev.
-(KOLO) - Girls on the Run – Sierras has announced registration for the spring season, which begins in early March, has opened.
+(KOLO) - Girls on the Run – Sierras has announced registration for the spring season, which begins in early March, is underway.

 “At Girls on the Run we inspire girls to recognize their inner strength and celebrate what makes them one of a kind,” says Joy Heuer, Executive Director of Girls on the Run – Sierras.
 “Over the course of the ten-week program, girls in 3rd to 8th grade develop essential skills to help them navigate their worlds and establish a lifetime appreciation for health and fitness.
 With the spring program available in eleven locations throughout Reno and Tahoe City, we are looking forward to helping girls understand and activate their limitless potential this spring.”

 The program, available at the following schools this spring season – High Desert Montessori, Incline Elementary, Kate Smith Elementary, Kings Beach Elementary, Lake Tahoe School, Libby Booth Elementary, Lloyd Diedrichsen Elementary, Mount Rose Elementary, Sun Valley Elementary, Tahoe Lake Elementary and Truckee Elementary – begins March 12 or 19, depending on the site, and runs through June 3.